 Sufism as a religion and philosophical movement has been hugely influential on the world since its inception in the ninth century.
 Spawning a wealth of poetry, prose, art, philosophy, musical reflections, and poetic settings, Sufism has left its mark on artists worldwide.
 Coming from Persian roots, Sufism has had a profound effect on my work as an artist as well, across all of my works (of direct Persian influence or not), regardless of instrumentation or style, the underlying thread of my study of Sufism is palpably present.
 I will trace this phenomenon into three main aspects which branch out: time experience and manipulation, inherent/created/ “divine” nostalgia–Ishq, and the ecstatic phenomena of hāl and shathiyat.

-One of the principal and wholly metaphysical facets of Sufism is its approach to time and the way we experience it, expounded on here by Sufi expert Caner K. Dagli:
+One of the principle and wholly metaphysical facets of Sufism is its approach to time and the way we experience it, expounded on here by Sufi expert Caner K. Dagli:

 “What we give the name “time” is a state of affairs where forms exist in a different kind of relationality, where even a single given thing is able to be separated from its previous state and yet still be connected to those states by virtue of its being a single thing.
 Thus its states also exist in a kind of continuum.
 God’s light in static mode is space, and His light in dynamic mode is time.
 The identities themselves are not space and time, for the identities are pure forms in the knowledge of God, but when God casts His light upon them they enter into the dance of spatial and temporal interaction we call the world.
 This light enables the realities of sound, color, shape, smell, feeling, number, mass, and energy to connect and manifest the forms.
 Light is the vessel, both in static and dynamic mode, upon which the identities journey in between the plenary darkness of God’s knowledge on the one hand and the uninhabitable darkness of pure nothingness on the other.”[i]